 Edited by Dr Claudia Pastides, 25th April 2019

-Causes of otitis externa
+Causes of skin allergies

 The information provided is for educational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Seek the advice of a doctor with any questions you may have regarding a medical condition.
 Never delay seeking or disregard professional medical advice because of something you have read here.